GenericMappingTools/pygmt/doc/install.rst

 You can tell PyGMT exactly where to look for ``libgmt`` by setting the ``GMT_LIBRARY_PATH`` environment variable.
-This should be set to the directory where ``libgmt.so``, ``libgmt.dylib`` or ``gmt.dll`` can be found for Linux, MacOS and Windows respectively. e.g. in a terminal run::
+This should be set to the directory where ``libgmt.so``, ``libgmt.dylib`` or ``gmt.dll`` can be found for Linux, macOS and Windows respectively. e.g. in a terminal run::

    export GMT_LIBRARY_PATH=$HOME/anaconda3/envs/pygmt/lib